 - ½ tsp baking powder

 - ½ tsp kosher salt (about ¼ or so of fine salt)

 - Prep pan and oven: Preheat oven to 350F.
 Grease and line an 8×8 inch square pan with parchment, allowing paper to overhang on edges.

 - Melt chocolate: Fill a small pot with one inch of water and bring a simmer.
 Add chopped chocolate to a metal or glass bowl which is large enough to fit on the pot without falling in.
 Place bowl of chocolate over the pot, creating a double boiler.
 Stir chocolate frequently as it melts.
 Remove from heat, as needed, to prevent chocolate from scorching.
 Set aside to cool slightly.

 - Mix wet ingredients: In a large bowl, combine mashed avocado and eggs.
 Whisk until homogenous.
 Whisk in vanilla and sugar until smooth.
+Stir in melted chocolate.